ellakoa/postcard-poem/content/posts/jumping-waves.md

   we built with a moat
   so when the swash came
   it would fill and away it would float.
-  Laughing out loud at our silly jokes,
+  Laughing out loud at our silly jokes

-  Not caring who saw us daft folks
-  Kids again that day on the beach
+  Not caring who saw us, kids again, that day on the beach
   Holding hands and showing our feet.
 alignPoemLeft: false
 removePostcardPadding: false